devnote-dev/ptero-notes/pterodactyl/client/servers/files.md

 ### `GET /api/client/servers/:identifier/files/contents`

-Return the contents of a specified file for the user.
+Returns the contents of a specified file for the user.

-### Query Parameters
+### Body

 | Name | Visibility | Type   | Description      |
 | ---- | ---------- | ------ | ---------------- |